syrianarchive/syrianarchive-investigations/investigations/Daraa-2018.md

 ![](/assets/investigations/Daraa2018/image13.jpg)

-On June 28, 2018, activists and news networks, [including Halab Today TV](https://www.google.com/url?q=https://www.facebook.com/HalabTodayTV/posts/2279677372049688&sa=D&ust=1540401260502000), reported that early in the morning Russian aviation committed a massacre in Al-Musayfirah town south of Daraa, that killed some 25 people as a result of the targeting of a shelter.
+On June 28 2018, activists and news networks, [including Halab Today TV](https://www.google.com/url?q=https://www.facebook.com/HalabTodayTV/posts/2279677372049688&sa=D&ust=1540401260502000), reported that early in the morning Russian aviation committed a massacre in Al-Musayfirah, a town south of Daraa, that targeted a shelter and killed 25 people.

-According to Enab Baladi newspaper, the Civil Defense Center in Daraa reported that [on June 28, the warplanes carried out more than 150 air raids](https://www.google.com/url?q=https://www.enabbaladi.net/archives/237965&sa=D&ust=1540401260503000) on the towns and villages of the province.
+According to Enab Baladi newspaper, the Civil Defense Center in Daraa reported that [warplanes, on June 28, carried out more than 150 air raids](https://www.google.com/url?q=https://www.enabbaladi.net/archives/237965&sa=D&ust=1540401260503000) on the towns and villages of the province.

-An activist reported that on the morning of June 27, 2018; [both of the Civil Defense Center in the Al-Musayfirah town and Sayda town hospital became out of service](https://www.google.com/url?q=https://www.facebook.com/mahmoud.alshara/posts/10155685241177934&sa=D&ust=1540401260503000) as a result of being targeted by Russian Air Force.
+An activist reported that on the morning of June 27, 2018; [both the Civil Defense Center in the Al-Musayfirah town and Sayda town hospital were pushed out of service](https://www.google.com/url?q=https://www.facebook.com/mahmoud.alshara/posts/10155685241177934&sa=D&ust=1540401260503000) as a result of targeting by the Russian Air Force.

-On 29 June at 14:56, the Syrian Human Rights Network published a report that [on June 26, 2018, Syrian or Russian warplanes fired missiles on the central hospital in al Al-Musayfirah](https://www.google.com/url?q=http://sn4hr.org/sites/news/2018/06/29/syrian-russian-regime-forces-bombed-hospital-al-msaifra-town-daraa-suburbs-june-26/&sa=D&ust=1540401260504000) town in Daraa governorate eastern suburbs, damaging it severely, rendering it inoperable.
+On 29 June at 14:56, the Syrian Human Rights Network published a report that [on June 26, 2018, Syrian or Russian warplanes fired missiles on the central hospital in Al-Musayfirah](https://www.google.com/url?q=http://sn4hr.org/sites/news/2018/06/29/syrian-russian-regime-forces-bombed-hospital-al-msaifra-town-daraa-suburbs-june-26/&sa=D&ust=1540401260504000) town in Daraa governorate eastern suburbs, damaging it severely, rendering it inoperable.

 ![](/assets/investigations/Daraa2018/image33.png)

-A news network also reported [that on 28 June 2018, Russian aviation targeted the central hospital of Al-Musayfirah town](https://www.google.com/url?q=http://www.faifaonline.net/portal/2018/06/29/429777.html&sa=D&ust=1540401260504000) with two air raids; killing one civilian, injuring 14 others, and taking the hospital out of service, according to a medical source.
+A news network also reported [that on 28 June 2018, Russian aviation targeted the central hospital of Al-Musayfirah town](https://www.google.com/url?q=http://www.faifaonline.net/portal/2018/06/29/429777.html&sa=D&ust=1540401260504000) with two air raids killing one civilian, injuring 14 others, and taking the hospital out of service according to a medical source.

 ![](/assets/investigations/Daraa2018/image14.png)

-Anadolu Agency published a video of the hospital [showing the trail of destruction after being targeted](https://www.google.com/url?q=https://twitter.com/aa_arabic/status/1012394327954411520&sa=D&ust=1540401260505000), the noise of aircraft while bombarding other targets can be heard in the background.
+Anadolu Agency published a video of the hospital [showing the trail of destruction after being targeted](https://www.google.com/url?q=https://twitter.com/aa_arabic/status/1012394327954411520&sa=D&ust=1540401260505000).
+The noise of aircraft while bombarding other targets can be heard in the background.

 ![](/assets/investigations/Daraa2018/image15.png)